DrThomasAger/smile/README.md

 ![Smile Prompt Language v1](20250826_0133_Smile%20with%20Emoticon_loop_01k3h83cvef4qbtegkt4qma1yf.gif)

+> "You have to make the rules to break the rules"
+> - Unknown

 ***(: Smile*** is a language for writing **prompts** in a way both machines and humans understand.

 It uses **emoticons** the same way **programming languages** use **brackets**.